fejoly/Mixed_grazing_Ecosystem_Services/README.md

-This script computes bundles of ecosystem services provided by a pasture grazed by a group of mixed sheep and cattle.
+This script simulates bundles of ecosystem services provided by a pasture grazed by a mixed group of sheep and cattle.
 The bundles of regulating and provisioning services are computed according to different sheep/cattle proportions and stocking rates.